NaimIbna/pupil_measure/README.md

 # pupil_measure

 Classifying people's stress using pupil dilation is one of the efficient ways still discovered.
-This project helps to measure pupil dilation from still images in order to ease the process of classifying stress
+This project helps to measure pupil dilation from still images of eyes in order to ease the process of classifying stress.